The Secret Art of Mead Making

 - 1 gallon of Spring Water

-- 1 Airlock (that's plastic thing at the top of each bottle in the picture).
+- 1 Airlock (that's the funny shaped plastic thing at the top of each bottle in the picture).
 They cost about a dollar

 - 1 drilled rubber stopper (this is what the airlock fits into then is inserted into the gallon jug